Skip to content

 In the 26–36 minutes allotted for each room, the housekeeper has attended to the bathroom, the bedroom, and any adjacent living room, patio, or balcony.
 From cleaning the tub or shower and replacing the towels in the bathroom to changing sheets and removing dishes and trash in the bedroom, a lot has happened.
 As you know from your own home, cleaning is a lot of work.
 It’s even trickier for housekeepers who are working in someone else’s living space.

 Prior to the pandemic, guests expected their hotel rooms to be cleaned daily.
 That was one of the delights of a stay away from home, returning at the end of the day to a hotel room in which the bed had been made, the towels replaced, and the room refreshed.
 However, since the return to travel following the pandemic, many hotels have made daily service only upon request and guests have declined such service.
 That change has not made the work of hotel housekeepers easier.
-To the contrary, it has cost jobs and left those housekeepers who remain responsible for cleaning rooms that have gone uncleaned for days.
-This issue, as well as staffing shortages, and a desire for higher wages led more than 10,000 unionized workers to strike on Sunday, September 1, 2024, over Labor Day weekend, in a number of major cities throughout the United States.
-The strikes were “set to last one to three days.”
-The goal was to let workers keep as many days of work as possible during the contract negotiations.
+On the contrary, it cost jobs and left those housekeepers who remained responsible for cleaning rooms that had gone uncleaned for days.
+This issue, as well as staffing shortages, and a desire for higher wages led more than 10,000 unionized workers to strike last Labor Day weekend, in a number of major cities throughout the United States.

 Cleaning hotel rooms is not as simple as guests, even tidy ones, might think.
 Making certain the room is clean and ready for the next guest goes beyond changing the bedding to include everything from ensuring lights and electronics are working to disinfecting, vacuuming, and straightening.
 Housekeepers must complete these many repetitive tasks safely and efficiently.
 Every housekeeper accumulates their own set of tricks and tips to get the job done.